CharlieMc0/universal-token-launcher/frontend/README.md

 - **Wallet Connection Issues**: Checks for wallet availability and connectivity before transactions
 - **Parameters Validation**: Validates and properly formats all transaction parameters before sending
 - **Console Diagnostics**: Provides detailed logging for troubleshooting in the browser console
+- **Incomplete Setup Errors**: **NEW:** Clearly informs the user if a transfer fails because the token's cross-chain setup (linking contracts) hasn't been completed by the owner.

 ### Common Cross-Chain Transfer Issues

+1.  **"Token setup incomplete..."
+Errors**
+    - **NEW:** This error indicates the contract owner hasn't finished setting up the cross-chain links (`connectedContracts` or `zetaChainContract`).
+The owner must call the appropriate setup function (`setConnectedContract` or `setZetaChainContract`) on the deployed contracts.
+    - Check the console logs for specific details about which link is missing.
-1. **"Cannot convert undefined or null to object"**
+2.  **"Cannot convert undefined or null to object"**
     - Check that the contract ABI is properly defined and accessible
     - Verify the contract address is correct and accessible on the current network
     - Enable console logging to see where the null object is occurring

-2. **Transaction Revert Errors**
+3.  **Transaction Revert Errors**
     - Look for specific revert messages in the error details
     - Check token balance to ensure sufficient tokens for the transfer
     - Verify that the recipient address is correctly formatted
     - Ensure the destination chain ID is supported by the contract

-3. **Network Switching Issues**
+4.  **Network Switching Issues**
     - Make sure the wallet (MetaMask) has ZetaChain configured
     - Check for wallet permission issues when switching networks
     - Allow sufficient time for network switching to complete before proceeding

-4. **Gas Estimation Failures**
+5.  **Gas Estimation Failures**
     - If gas estimation fails, the application will use a fallback estimate
     - Consider manually increasing gas in MetaMask if transactions consistently fail
     - Check wallet balance for sufficient ZETA to cover gas costs
+6.  **Minting Errors**
+    - **NEW:** "Only the token owner..." error means the connected wallet doesn't have permission to mint.
+    - **NEW:** Ensure the mint amount and recipient address are valid.
+    - Gas errors during minting should be less common now due to improved estimation and retries.

 ### API Response Structure